Frequently Asked Questions

 If a person is discharged earlier, benefits will be payable for one at-home post-delivery care visit by a health care provider.
 The at-home post-delivery care visit shall be conducted not later than 48 hours following the discharge of the woman and her newborn child from a licensed hospital.
 However, at the mother's discretion, the visit may occur at the facility of the provider subject to the terms of the Policy or group contract.

-A: Yes, you can add your spouse to your plan during open enrollment or if she has lost coverage you can contact .
+A: Yes, you can add your spouse to your plan during open enrollment or when your spouse loses other coverage by contacting the .

 Q: Does Aetna cover eye exams?